sven-cork/crossword/README.md

 ## Testing

-- The enrollment form works validating successfully with Code Institue formdump.
-- The site has been tested to work with the following web browsers: Safari, Chrome and Firefox
+- The website has been tested to work with the following web browsers: Safari, Chrome and Firefox
 - Love Art website displays as intended for all screen sizes when tested with Google Chrome dev tools pre-configured device formats.
 When the browser window is adjusted manually from maximum to smallest width, all elements display as intended.
 - Manual testing of the site was successful on the following devices: iPhone 12, iPad Air (3rd generation), iPad Air 2 and iMac 27".